jjestra/netivreg/README.md

 5. **Copy `netivreg` files to the Stata ado folder:**

    - Locate the ```netivreg.ado``` and ```netivreg.sthlp``` files in the `Files` folder within this repository.
    - Copy these files to the ```/ado/plus/n``` folder in your local user installation directory.
-For example, `C:/Users/<usarname>/ado/plus/n` in Windows.
+For example, on Windows, this path  would be  `C:/Users/<usarname>/ado/plus/n`.
 This folder is automatically created when you install any user-written Stata package.

 6. **Copy Python Files to the Stata ado/plus/py Folder:**